canonical/platform-engineering-charm-template/docs-template/index.md

 <!-- Finally, a paragraph that describes whom the product is useful for. -->

-This charm will make operating < Charm software > simple and straightforward for DevOps or SRE teams through Juju's clean interface.
+This charm will make operating <charm-software> simple and straightforward for DevOps or SRE teams through Juju's clean interface.

 ## In this documentation